smeed652/agent-os/standards/best-practices.md

 ### Test-Driven Development
 - **Bug Fixes**: Write tests first to detect issues, then implement fixes
+- **Failing Tests First**: When bugs are found but tests are passing, first update tests to detect the issue, then fix the bug
+- **Documentation Updates**: Update project documentation to reflect this workflow
 - **Quality Gates**: All tests must pass before release creation
 - **Comprehensive Testing**: Unit tests + E2E tests before deployment
 - **Test Coverage**: Aim for high coverage, especially for critical paths